 Thank you for supporting preservation in Durham.

 Preservation Durham is a membership organization.
 All donors at a minimum contribution of $5 per month as a preserver or a $50 one-time donation become members.
-Students and young professionals under age 35 pay $20 per year.
-Your donation today supports the work of Preservation Durham's staff and volunteers, including advocating for preservation issues before city leaders, the Open Durham online archive, walking and bike tours, offering education and technical assistance to homeowners, and developing a loan fund for historic renovations.
+Students and young professionals under age 35 donate $20 per year.
+Your donation today supports the work of Preservation Durham’s staff and volunteers, including advocating for preservation issues before city leaders, the Open Durham online archive, walking and bike tours, offering education and technical assistance to homeowners, and developing a grant fund for historic renovations.